TheBlackCat22/distributionally_robust_dpo/README.md

     * IFEval
     * BBH

-> Only KLDPO was used for the 8B model due to compute limits.
+> NOTE: Only KLDPO was used for the 8B model due to compute limits.

 #### Key Results
 ![Evaluation of DPO, KLDPO and WDPO on OpenLLM Leaderboard 2](assets/llama-table.png)